thonatt/CSL/README.md

 </table>
 </details>

 Therefore, it is possible, yet **completely optionnal**, to provide a name to any CSL variable.
 It can be done either when declaring a variable using the `(const std::string &)` constructor, or when initializing a variable using the `<<(const std::string &)` operator.
+Since the way variables are named should have **no impact on the shader validity or usage once compiled on the GPU**, you are not expected to name variables other than for debugging purposes.
 Such manual naming is rather cumbersome, but it is sometimes usefull to name locally variables when debugging.

 <details>
-    <summary>Manual naming example</summary>
+    <summary>Same example with manual naming</summary>
 <table>
   <tr>
     <th>Code with manual naming</th>